MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-cloud-on-azure-content.md

 ### Availability

-This example scenario for SWIFT's Alliance Cloud and SIL does not provide high availability features footprint.
-You can deploy multiple instances of SIL and Alliance Cloud and redirect users to backup locations to support higher availability.
+This example scenario for SWIFT's Alliance Cloud and SIL doesn't provide high availability features footprint.
+You can deploy multiple instances of SIL and Alliance Cloud and redirect users to back up locations to support higher availability.

 ### Operations